jenniferwilcox/jenniferwilcox.github.io/README.md

-# Jennifer Wilcox
+# Jennifer Wilcox's GitHub page
-Welcome to my website!

-Please click here to view the dashboard for Project #2.
+This is the git project that hosts my GitHub page